The Dirty Secret Behind “Comparison” Sites

 Many so-called comparison sites only show teaser rates that may not apply to you.
 Think about it: if one lender or bank were cheaper than the others for all borrower profiles, wouldn’t the rest have closed shop?
 What looks like choice is often just advertising dressed as comparison.
 And even if the interest rate is accurate, what about the loan amount or tenure?
 In the US, such companies have also been sued for wasting consumers’ time, as many didn’t even end up getting a loan at all.

-But when websites present these rates or generic approvals as "compared" offers, it can mislead borrowers into a false sense of comparison, as they fail to apply with banks that may actually give them a lower rate despite the higher advertised rate – causing them to pay extra.
-At FindTheLoan.com, you make an actual application that goes to multiple lenders, and they reply with genuine offers you can act on.
+But when websites present these rates as "compared" offers, it can mislead borrowers into a false sense of comparison, as they fail to apply with banks that may actually give them a lower rate despite the higher advertised rate—causing consumers to pay extra.

 --